chisophugis/lbd/source/globalvar.rst

     ldi $2, %gp_rel(gI)
     add $2, $gp, $2

-Last, when PIC mode, LowerGlobalAddress() will create the DAG list (load DAG.getEntryNode(), (Wrapper GetGlobalReg(), GA)) by the following code and the code in Cpu0ISeleDAGToDAG.cpp as follows,
+At last, when PIC mode, LowerGlobalAddress() will create the DAG list (load DAG.getEntryNode(), (Wrapper GetGlobalReg(), GA)) by the following code and the code in Cpu0ISeleDAGToDAG.cpp as follows,